milhamhidayat/docker-and-kubernetes-course/section-3-build-custom-images/info.md

 1. Specify a base image
 2. Run some commands to install additional programs
 3. Specify a command to run on container startup

+## 28. Build dockerfile

+## 29. Dockerfile teardown

+FROM, RUN, CMD = instruction telling docker server what to do

+alpine, dll = argument to the instruction

+FROM : docker image that we want to use a base

+RUN : execute command while prepare some image

+CMD : to run container